EAPCC interim MD fired amid board split rumour

 By Frankline Sunday | February 11th 2021

-In a statement yesterday, the board named company insider Daniel Kiprono the new acting MD, ending Nthei’s 19-month stint at the helm.
+In a statement on Wednesday, the board named company insider Daniel Kiprono the new acting MD, ending Nthei’s 19-month stint at the helm.

 “The board of directors of the company wishes to inform the shareholders that Mr Daniel Kiprono has been appointed as the acting managing director of the company with effect from February 8, 2021,” said the company in a statement.